SciStag/SciStag/README.md

 ---

 This project is still under heavy development and in a very early stage - feel free to experiment with the modules and  examples which are already provided.

 The goal of **SciStag** is to bundle the strengths of the many small, awesome Python technologies from OpenCV via Flask to Pandas and enable users to combine these libraries and build awesome data driven solutions with a minimum amount of code.

 SciStag currently consists of the following so called **stags**:

-## SlideStag

-- Building interactive presentations in Python using the tools you love with a minimum of code.
-- SlideStag4Flask lets you host your interactive presentation as a browser application
-- SlideStag4Flutter lets you interact with your solution from an iPad (and from Android device soon too)
-- SlideStag4Kivy lets you integrate your solution into or host it via [Kivy](https://github.com/kivy/kivy).
+## VisLog - (short for VisualLogStag)

+* Allows the dynamic creation of documentation in HTML, Markdown and text format and the fast data evaluation through its built-in in-place reload of Python modules.

 ## ImageStag